People don’t take trips, trips take people.

-In case you aren’t following on Facebook (find me at Facebook.com/iambutwandering – or click the link at the bottom of the page) we have now set off on our next trip – we are travelling through to New Zealand, mainly by train.
+In case you aren’t following on Facebook (find me here or click the link in the side bar) we have now set off on our next trip – we are travelling through to New Zealand, mainly by train.
 We left on the 6th December, and have had a flying visit to Berlin and we were able to catch up with my friend Preslava and her husband Georgi (I haven’t seen Preslava since I left Turkey in 2009, so it was a long overdue catch up!) and I’m now sat in a rather lovely hostel in Warsaw.

 But I haven’t yet completed the blog entries for our camper van trip!